codeoverflow-org/nodecg-io-docs/docs/samples/nanoleaf.md

     Select the nanoleaf sample bundle and the nanoleaf service in the left bottom menu and then select the service instance that should be used by the nanoleaf sample bundle (in this case the name of the previously created nanoleaf instance).

-7. If everything worked your nanoleafs should now shine orange.
+7. If everything worked, your nanoleafs should now shine orange.

     If not you should check the nodecg logs for any errors.